evadne/pictorial/README.md

 *	`--from-directory` and `--to-directory` both asks for path references and defaults to the current directory.

-*	If `--confirm-overwrite` is not specified, then conflicts will cause the old files to be renamed `fileName.old.<HASH>`.
+*	If `--confirm-overwrite` is not specified, then conflicts will cause the old files to be renamed `fileName.<HASH>(.extension)`.
 Otherwise, conflicts will cause the old files to be overwritten.
 Other parameters are self-documentary.

 *	Specifying `--dry-run` will cause Pictorial not to modify any file.